sandialabs/HamiltonianOpInf/README.md

-This repo contains files needed to reproduce results in the following paper:
+This repo contains branches with files needed to reproduce results in the following papers:

-A. Gruber, I. Tezaur, M. Gunzburger.
-"Canonical and Noncanonical Hamiltonian Operator Inference", under review.
+A. Gruber, I. Tezaur.
+"Canonical and Noncanonical Hamiltonian Operator Inference", CMAME 2023.

-Running the Jupyter Notebooks requires NumPy, SciPy, and Matplotlib.
+A. Gruber, I. Tezaur.
+"Variationally Consistent Hamiltonian Model Reduction", SIADS 2024.

+Branch "main" corresponds to the CMAME paper and branch "var-consistent" corresponds to the SIADS paper.
+Codes in these branches are not cross-compatible (sorry).

-The various .ipynb files can be run straight down to reproduce the results in the paper.
+The various .ipynb/.py files can be run straight down to reproduce the results in the papers.
 The *_utils.py files contain the source code for the method.

 This data has been approved for external release with SAND number: SAND2023-01206O.
 This code was released with DOE's permission under SCR#:2917.0.